MessaoudiLab/ATAC-Seq/7_Annotation/Readme.md

 To convert to a GRanges object, the columns in the bed file must be in proper sequence.
-The first three columns must be "chromosome, start, stop" Additionally, make sure to add "chr" to the beginning of each value in the chromosome column if you're going to use a reference genome in UNSC format.
+The first three columns must be "chromosome, start, stop" Additionally, make sure to add "chr" to the beginning of each value in the chromosome column if you're going to use a reference genome in UCSC format.
 The *awk* function can be used to reorder the columns and recursively add "chr".

 Follow the following code to import the peak file and convert in R once the bed file is ready.